Websoft9/docker-library/CONTRIBUTING.md

 - **Contributor's branch**: Develpoer can fork main branch as their delelopment branch anytime
 - **main branch**: The only branch that accepts PR from Contributors's branch
-- **production branch**: For version release and don't permit modify directly, only merge PR from **main branch**

-Flow: Contributor's branch → main branch → production branch
+Flow: Contributor's branch → main branch

 ## Pull request